Amadou Toumani Touré: Political and military career

+Election and presidency (2002–2012)

 In September 2001, he requested and was granted retirement from the military, entering politics as a candidate in the 2002 presidential election.
 In the first round of voting, he placed first with 28.71% of the vote, while in the second round he won 64.35% of the vote, defeating the ADEMA candidate, former cabinet minister Soumaïla Cissé, who obtained 35.65%.
 Touré was sworn in on 8 June 2002.

 His presidency was atypical, in part due to the fact that he was not a member of any political party and that he included members from all of the country's political parties in his government.
 Following his 2002 election, he appointed Ahmed Mohamed ag Hamani as Prime Minister, but on 28 April 2004, Hamani was replaced by Ousmane Issoufi Maiga, who in turn was replaced on 28 September 2007 by Modibo Sidibé.

+In 2006 the government signed a peace deal with Tuareg rebels, giving them greater autonomy.

 Touré announced on 27 March 2007, that he would run for a second term in the April 2007 presidential election.
 According to final results announced on 12 May, Touré won the election with 71.20% of the votes.
 The main opposition candidate, National Assembly President Ibrahima Boubacar Keïta, won 19.15%; the Front for Democracy and the Republic, a coalition including Keïta and three other candidates, rejected the official results.
 Foreign observers, however, endorsed the election as free and fair.
 Touré was sworn in for his second term as president on 8 June 2007, at a ceremony attended by seven other African presidents.

 In addition to improving Mali's infrastructure, Touré established the first national medical insurance system.

 Conforming to the constitution of Mali, which has a two-term presidential limit, Touré confirmed at a press conference on 12 June 2011, that he would not stand in the 2012 presidential election.